Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 – Articulated Dragon.
 Caution: these models are the torture tests for any 3D printer.
 I managed to print McGyBeers Articulated Dragon, and the print came out gorgeous.
 We featured the dragon in the dedicated article.
 All print-in-place flexible dragons need careful tuning.
-Failed cooling, bed adhesion, warping may jeopardize a nearly completed print after 20+ hours of printing.
+Failed cooling, bed adhesion, and warping may jeopardize a nearly completed print after 20+ hours of printing.

 Nozzle Close Look - 3D Printing in Process

-Nozzle Close Up – Snapmaker 2.0 A350T
+Nozzle Close-Up – Snapmaker 2.0 A350T

 ©3DWithUs – Print & Photo: Max Funkner